Mark1626/mark1626.github.com/_posts/2020-08-29-extended-statistics.md

   + When we do a query the planner will need to estimate the number of rows to retrieve from the table.
 To do this infomation is stored in the table `pg_statistic`
-  + Entries here are updated by `ANALYSE` and are always kept up to date, in the example I would be showing a case where that occurs[^1]
+  + Entries here are updated by `ANALYSE` and are always kept up to date, in the example I would be showing a case where that occurs
   + The statistics stored however are for a single column
 - What is an extended statistics?
   + An extended statistics is something an user can create